Hill-Luke/silly-things/shrq_radio/README.md

 4. Save the result to `shrq_radio/output/final_mix.mp3`

 ### Notes
 The DJ audio uses local text-to-speech synthesis.
 Processing time can take a while depending on the amount of songs you have in the queue and the hardware you're working with.
+For best performance, I've capped the playlist at 30 songs--but you can adjust it to your liking.
+There are several SHRQ-Jingles included in the download.
+I've capped the number of Jingles to three in a playlist, otherwise the likelihood of playing more than one jingle consecutively on a playlist was too high.
 Only .mp3 files are supported for the music playlist.
 If ffmpeg or ffprobe are not found, the script will raise an error.